 Trading CFDs is a form of high risk, high reward speculation on the financial markets.
-By using one of the best CFD brokers in the UK clients can trade shares, FX, commodities, fixed income and indices like the FTSE, Dax, Down and S&P. CFDs are a leveraged OTC (over the counter) product so you don;t actually own the underlying asset – just receive a P&L based on the difference between the price at which you open and close a trade.
+By using one of the best CFD brokers in the UK clients can trade shares, FX, commodities, fixed income and indices like the FTSE, Dax, Down and S&P. CFDs are a leveraged OTC (over the counter) product so you don’t actually own the underlying asset – just receive a profit and loss based on the difference between the price at which you open and close a trade.
 You can read more about how CFD trading works here.

 What does CFD trading mean?

 Firstly it means that you are not buying or selling an actual asset.
 You are entering into a contract for the difference between the closing and opening price of a trade based on how many contracts you buy.
 The amount of contracts usually mirrors the same amount in the underlying market.

 Read more on CFD (Contracts for Difference) trading meaning here

 There is no easy way to compare CFD trading platforms on a comparison table.
 You need to try them out.

 When you are trying different CFD trading platforms make sure you only open demo accounts with brokers as it is quicker and you don’t have to risk any funds.

 Read more on the best way to compare CFD trading platforms here

 Top three reasons to trade CFDs

 CFDs are one of the most cost effective ways to speculate on the financial markets.
 They provide many advantages over traditional investing – but of course with these advantages come disadvantages.
 You can make big money, but you can also lose big if you don’t know what you are doing and don’t use a well respected CFD broker.